JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 "rewire-only" leaves.** Not an autopipelining-algorithm issue, but directly adjacent, and worth recording here since it will recur for anyone else who tries this style of port.
-A `@hw_func`-tagged entity whose own synthesized result is pure wiring (a bare bit-slice or a concat-of-slices with no arithmetic anywhere beneath its own call boundary) makes PyRTL's `max_freq` divide by a zero critical-path delay and crash the first time that entity is independently timing-estimated -- confirmed for real building this multiplier (`_make_carry_save_slice`, and more generally any combine node whose entire reachable subtree turns out to be pure passthrough, which is *guaranteed* for the 1-bit-operand degenerate case, section 11 above). `@wires` is the correct fix, but it must be applied truthfully and propagated all the way up: a node is only safe to tag `@wires` if its ENTIRE subtree is pure wiring, not just its own top-level statements -- tagging a node `@wires` that calls a real child would silently hide that child's delay from every future estimate, which is a worse, quieter bug than the crash it works around.
+A `@hw_func`-tagged entity whose own synthesized result is pure wiring (a bare bit-slice, a concat-of-slices, or -- in this multiplier's second-pass construction, a whole reduction-level loop that happens to contain zero `add` ops -- with no arithmetic anywhere beneath its own call boundary) makes PyRTL's `max_freq` divide by a zero critical-path delay and crash the first time that entity is independently timing-estimated -- confirmed for real
+twice: once building the first-pass per-slice construction (`_make_carry_save_slice`), and again confirming via an exhaustive sweep (93,911 cases) that an all-pass level is not limited to the single-level whole-design degenerate case -- 1,604 cases had an all-pass level *inside* a multi-level chain. `@wires` is the correct fix, but it must be applied truthfully and propagated all the way through: a node/level is only safe to tag `@wires` if its ENTIRE reachable computation is pure wiring, not just its own top-level statements -- tagging something `@wires` that calls (or contains) real arithmetic would silently hide that delay from every future estimate, a worse, quieter bug than the crash it works around.
+The best mitigation found this round was structural, not just tagging discipline: the second-pass refactor's per-level-loop construction (rather than one entity per bit-slice/concat node) reduced how MANY entities are even candidates for this crash by about 98% (2,489 -> 41), simply by not creating most of the wire-only entities in the first place -- fewer wire-only entities means fewer places `@wires` needs to be right.
 Neither native sim nor `--no_synth` elaboration nor GHDL behavioral simulation exercise per-entity synthesis timing estimation, so none of them can catch this class of bug -- only a real `--coarse --sweep` (or planned sweep) run against a real backend can.
-This suggests op_qor_bench.py- style real-backend sweeps, not just native sim, may be worth running as a matter of course for any new deep/many-entity soft-operator design, regardless of whether a QoR comparison is the goal.
+This suggests op_qor_bench.py-style real-backend sweeps, not just native sim, may be worth running as a matter of course for any new deep/many-entity soft-operator design, regardless of whether a QoR comparison is the goal.

 **7. `AUTOPIPELINE(func, depth=N)` is documented but silently a no-op.**
 The value is stored (`PY_TO_LOGIC.py`, on `AutopipelineCall` elaboration)